Content. Traffic. Revenue.

 When creating content of any form, use visual assets such as infographics, videos, Slideshare presentations or interactive content (e.g., quizzes, surveys, polls).

 In my experience, infographics are among the most effective visual assets for generating authority links, growing your organic traffic and creating more brand awareness.
-The demand for infographics has increased by 800% in the last two years.
+The demand for infographics continues to increase.

 As visual information, infographics can help you acquire more organic traffic and clients.